nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `BrokeMan` from [here](https://github.com/AY2223S2-CS2113-F13-2/tp/releases/tag/v2.0).
 3. Copy the file to the folder you want to use as the home folder for your BrokeMan.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar F13-2_v2.0.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar [CS2113-F13-2][BrokeMan].jar` command to run the application.

-    A welcoming message as shown below should appear.
+    A welcome message as shown below should appear.

     ```
     |  -----------------------------------------------------------------------